 A hard reset will fix this problem most of the time.
 If it did, immediately backup your iPhone to iTunes (PCs and Macs running Mojave 10.14 or earlier), Finder (Macs running Catalina 10.15 and newer), or iCloud.
 If this problem persists, you’ll want a copy of all the data on your iPhone!

 DFU Restore Your iPhone

 While a hard reset can temporarily fix the problem when your iPhone is stuck on a spinning wheel, it won’t eliminate the deeper software issue that caused the problem in the first place.
 We recommend putting your iPhone in DFU mode if the problem continues to occur.

 A DFU (device firmware update) restore is the deepest iPhone restore and the last step you can take to completely rule out a software or firmware problem.
 Every line of code is erased and reloaded onto your iPhone, and the latest version of iOS is installed.

 Make sure to backup your iPhone before putting it in DFU mode.
 When you’re ready, check out our DFU restore guide to learn how to do this step!

 It’s time to contact Apple support if your iPhone is still stuck on a spinning wheel.
 Make sure to schedule an appointment if you plan on taking your iPhone into the Genius Bar.
 Apple also has phone and live chat support if you don’t live near a retail location.

 You’ve fixed the problem with your iPhone and it’s turning on again.
 Make sure to share this article on social media to teach your family, friends, and followers what to do when their iPhone is stuck on a spinning wheel.

-Any other questions about your iPhone?
+Have any other questions about your iPhone?
 Leave them in the comments section below!